-A fictionalized account of the real-life adventure of the Sager family.
-Travelling with a wagon train from Missouri to Oregon, things are going well for them, until Henry Sager dies from blood poisoning following an Indian attack, and Naomi Sager dies soon afterward from pneumonia.
-The leaders of the wagon train decide to send the children back, but the oldest, John (who had been described by all the adults as lazy and worthless), decides to lead his siblings through the wilderness to complete the journey their parents started.
+A fictionalized account of the real-life adventures of the Sager family.
+Travelling with a wagon train from Missouri to Oregon, things are going well for them, until Henry dies from blood poisoning following an Indian attack, and Naomi dies soon afterward from pneumonia.
+The leaders of the wagon train decide to send the children back to Missouri, but the oldest, John (who had been described by all the adults as lazy and worthless), decides to lead his siblings through the wilderness to complete the journey their parents started.

 Jean-Marc Rocher <firstname.lastname@example.org>

 In the year 1843, John Sager, a boy of 13 with his brothers and sisters including an infant set off on one of the most incredible journeys in American history.
 This is a true account of their hazardous 2000 mile trek along the legendary Oregon trail in pursuit of a dream.

 John and Francis were killed in the Whitman Massacre near Walla Walla, Washington on 29 November 1847 by Cayuse Indians.
 The surviving children were kidnapped and held for ransom, with Louisa dying in captivity.
 See more

 When the settlers are shown walking beside the wagon train (at around 46 mins) just before reaching Fort Hall, one is wearing a modern green and white horizontal striped shirt.
 See more

 Only a Dream Away

 Lyric by Arthur Hamilton